SudhanshuDubey5001/AuthorizationDemo_MediumArticle/README.md

 # MERN: Full stack Authorization app using JWT and bcrypt
-A MERN stack web application demonstrate authorization system using JSON web token and bcrypt packages.
+A MERN stack web application to demonstrate authorization architecture using JSON web token and bcrypt packages.
-M - MongoDB
-E - Express.js
-R - React.js
-N - Node.js

 ## Medium article
 This repository is developed for educational purposes and a elaborative description on how to develop this application is published on Medium.
 Please check out the [article](https://medium.com/@dubey0itwork/mern-creating-a-full-stack-authentication-system-using-jwt-and-bcrypt-part-1-b0c773ec4af0)